School of Biosciences

 Biography

-Jake Sallaway-Costello is an Assistant Professor in Public Health Nutrition, in the Division of Food, Nutrition and Dietetics.
-He is a public health scientist, specialising in social and behavioural influences on the diet for the development of health promotion practice and intervention.
-An interdisciplinary social scientist, Jake's teaching and research draws upon perspectives from health psychology, health sociology, public health, and health promotion.
+Jake Sallaway-Costello is an Associate Professor in Health Promotion, in the Division of Food, Nutrition & Dietetics.
+His academic expertise concerns social and behavioural constructions of the diet, and their use in the development of health promotion interventions.
+An interdisciplinary social scientist, Jake's teaching and research is informed by perspectives from health psychology, health sociology, and public health, and their application to health promotion.

 Teaching Summary

-Jake teaches social scientific perspectives on food, nutrition and health, for development of evidence-based health promotion practice and intervention.
-He teaches on various modules across the BSc… read more
+Jake teaches social scientific perspectives on food, nutrition, and health, for development of health promotion practice and intervention.
+He teaches on various modules across the BSc Nutrition,… read more

 Research Summary

-Jake has a PhD in Public Health, from the Department of Public Health and Therapies at Birmingham City University, under the supervision of Dr Kate Thomson and Dr Anne Robbins.
-His thesis,… read more
+Jake has a PhD in Public Health from Birmingham City University, under the supervision of Kate Thomson and Anne Robbins.
+His thesis, "Community, culture and meat consumption: A traditional… read more

 Recent Publications

-Jake teaches social scientific perspectives on food, nutrition and health, for development of evidence-based health promotion practice and intervention.
-He teaches on various modules across the BSc (hons) Nutrition and MNutr Nutrition & Dietetics programs.
+Jake teaches social scientific perspectives on food, nutrition, and health, for development of health promotion practice and intervention.
+He teaches on various modules across the BSc Nutrition, MNutr Nutrition & Dietetics and MSc Nutritional Sciences programs.
 Jake also supervises doctoral candidates studying for PhD Nutritional Science.

-Jake is Module Convenor for BIOS2113 - Food and Society, a second-year undergraduate module exploring the social construction of the diet, the role of the Registered Nutritionist in the social world, and grassroots salutogenic methods of improving dietary health.
-He is also Module Convenor for BIOS3043 - Changing Behaviour, Promoting Health, a specialist final-year undergraduate module concerning the psychosocial origins of dietary behaviour, and their application in the professional practice of health promotion.
+In undergraduate teaching, Jake is Module Convenor for BIOS2113 - Food and Society, exploring the social construction of the diet, the role of nutritionists in society, and appraisal of social food movements.
+He is also Module Convenor for BIOS3043 - Behavioural Nutrition and Health Promotion, concerning the psychosocial origins of dietary behaviour, and their application to public health nutrition.

 Jake also teaches on the following modules: